Skip to main content

 To complete a programme, students are required to achieve the intended learning outcomes, earn at least 30 ECTS credits, and submit the final thesis or pass the final exam if it is included in the curriculum.

 A graduate receives a certificate of completion of a non-degree postgraduate programme.
 It includes, among other things, information about the scope of the programme, the number of semesters, the final mark and a list of theoretical and practical training classes / courses together with the corresponding numbers of ECTS credits.
+Such a certificate is a partial qualification at ISCED Level 6, 7 or 8 (doctorate).

-The new standards have established a general rule whereby prospective subject teachers or teachers conducting specific types of classes are required to complete:
+The new standards have established a general rule whereby prospective teachers or teachers conducting specific types of classes are required to complete:

-• a long-cycle (Master’s degree) programme or
+• a long-cycle (Master’s degree) programme (ISCED Level 7) or

 and